Nalanzhan/nalanzhan.github.io/_pages/about.md

 **Associations between Default Mode Network Functional Connectivity and Conditioning Fear Extinction in PTSD: A Resting-state Functional MRI Study** \\
 **Advisor:** [Fulei Geng, Ph.D.](https://www.researchgate.net/profile/Fulei-Geng)\\
 **Collaborators**: Kailiang Zhang and Dawei Wang (Qilu Hospital, Shandong University)
--	Designed the study, developed experimental protocols using E-prime, and planned to collect behavioral (self-report), physiological (EDA), and imaging (sMRI and rs-fMRI) data using a laptop, BIOPAC MP160 System, and MRI scanner.
+-	Designed the study, developed experimental protocols using E-prime, and plan to collect behavioral (self-report), physiological (EDA), and imaging (sMRI and rs-fMRI) data using a laptop, BIOPAC MP160 System, and MRI scanner.
--	Planned to conduct data preprocessing and analysis: preprocessing EDA data with Acqknowledge and imaging data with MATLAB; analyzing behavioral, physiological, and imaging data using R, SPSS, and Excel together; and preparing final results for reporting and manuscript writing.
+-	Plan to conduct data preprocessing and analysis: preprocessing EDA data with Acqknowledge and imaging data with MATLAB; analyzing behavioral, physiological, and imaging data using R, SPSS, and Excel together; and preparing final results for reporting and manuscript writing.
--	Current progress: Preparing submissions to and addressing responses from the IRB (e.g., full applications, continuing reviews, amendments).
+-	Current progress: Preparing IRB resubmissions.
 </div>
 </div>